neurolabusc/AppleSiliconForNeuroimaging/README.md

 The GZip compression format is a staple of neuroimaging, with NIfTI images often stored in GZip format.
 The compression is slow (relative to decompression), but the pigz tool can use multiple threads to accelerate compression.
 Indeed, popular tools like AFNI and dcm2niix can use pigz.
 A previous review of the Apple M1 CPU examined [pigz](https://arstechnica.com/gadgets/2020/11/hands-on-with-the-apple-m1-a-seriously-fast-x86-competitor/), however that review only examined the conventional version.
 Here we compare both conventional pigz with an accelerated version using the [CloudFlare zlib](https://github.com/cloudflare/zlib) which leverages dedicated hardware in both Intel and ARM computers.
 Here we tested compression of the [Silesia compression corpus](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia) using a simple [script](https://github.com/neurolabusc/pigz-bench-python).

 The graph shows compression performance as megabytes per second, with higher values indicating faster performance.
 The horizontal axes shows the number of threads, with actual values for 1..4 and 5 representing the use of all available threads (e.g. 8 threads for the M1 but 24 for the 3900X).
 The shaded color for each line illustrates the performance difference between the standard pigz (bottom of shaded region) and the CloudFlare pigz (top of shaded region).
+The `M1pro` entry refers to the base model M1 Pro CPU (with 6 performance cores and 2 efficiency cores).

 ![pigz](pigz.png)